 Throughout the paper, we assume that the observations $X_{1},\ldots,X_{n}$ are independent but not necessarily i.i.d.\ and denote by $P_{1}\et,\ldots,P_{n}\et$ their {marginal distributions}.
-However, in many cases, our statistical model is based on the assumption that the data are i.i.d., although this might not be true, and we shall analyze the behaviour of our estimator with respect to a possible departure from this i.i.d.\ assumption.
+However, in many cases, our statistical model is based on the assumption that the data are i.i.d., although this might not be true, and we shall analyze the behaviour of our estimator with respect to a possible departure from this {assumption of equidistribution}.

 We denote by $\sP$ a set of probabilities on $(E,\cE)$ that contains the marginal distributions $P_{1}\et,\ldots, P_{n}\et$, so that $\gP\et=\bigotimes_{i=1}^{n}P_{i}\et$ is the distribution {of $\bsX=(X_{1},\ldots, X_{n})$} and $\sbP=\left\{\gP=\bigotimes_{i=1}^{n}P_{i},\; P_{i}\in\sP\right\}$ the set of all product probabilities with marginals in $\sP$.
 In particular, $\gP\et$ belongs to $\sbP$.
 For convenience, we identify an element $\gP=\bigotimes_{i=1}^{n}P_{i}$ of $\sbP$ with the $n$-tuple $(P_{1},\ldots,P_{n})$.
 Depending on the context, we either write $\gP$ as a product of probabilities or as an $n$-tuple. {We use the notation $Y\sim S$ to say that the random variable $Y$ is distributed according to $S$ and when we write $\E[g(\bsX)]$, we assume that $\bsX\sim\gP\et$ while $\E_{S}[f(Y)]$ represents the expectation of $f(Y)$ when $Y\sim S$}.
 We use the same conventions for $\Var\left(\st g(\bsX)\right)$ and {$\Var_{S}\left(\st f(Y)\right)$}.